-Capital Cost Allowance (CCA) is the tax deduction for depreciable property, property such as furniture, equipment or even buildings that wear out over time (depreciate).
+Capital Cost Allowance (CCA) is the tax deduction for depreciable property, property such as furniture, equipment, computers or even buildings that wear out over time (depreciate).

 Capital Cost Allowance means that when you buy depreciable property, you can’t just claim the entire cost of the property as an expense on Form T2125 when you are calculating your business or professional income; instead you have to deduct the cost of the depreciable property gradually over a period of years.

 Think of it this way: if you buy a box of printer paper for your business, the paper is going to be consumed, and probably rather quickly.
 It provides a short-term benefit.
 If you buy a filing cabinet, it’s going to be around for a long time, providing a long-term benefit.

 So the printer paper is a standard business expense under Office Supplies while the filing cabinet is depreciable property that you will have to write off over time.

 In tax terminology, the printer paper is a current expense and the filing cabinet is a capital expense.

 Depreciable property is organized into different classes by the Canada Revenue Agency and the CCA class a property is in determines how much CCA you can claim on that property.
 The filing cabinets used as an example here fall into Class 8, for instance, with a CCA rate of 20%.